Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Safety: ensure your fan has a stable base and is placed on a flat surface while running all night.
 If you have an oscillating fan, make sure it has enough clearance to move to and fro without knocking things over.

 Power consumption: always choose a standing fan that uses less power.
-It helps save electricity if you will be running it all night.
+It helps save electricity if you are running it all night.

 Why should you turn off a fan at night?